k-kinzal/dgeni-markdown-example/ng/directive/ngApp.md

 Only one AngularJS application can be auto-bootstrapped per HTML document.
 The first `ngApp` found in the document will be used to define the root element to auto-bootstrap as an application.
-To run multiple applications in an HTML document you must manually bootstrap them using {@link angular.bootstrap} instead.
+To run multiple applications in an HTML document you must manually bootstrap them using (<code>angular.bootstrap</code>)[api/ng/function/angular.bootstrap] instead.
 AngularJS applications cannot be nested within each other.

 You can specify an **AngularJS module** to be used as the root module for the application.
-This module will be loaded into the {@link auto.$injector} when the application is bootstrapped and should contain the application code needed or have dependencies on other modules that will contain the code.
-See {@link angular.module} for more information.
+This module will be loaded into the auto.$injector when the application is bootstrapped and should contain the application code needed or have dependencies on other modules that will contain the code.
+See (<code>angular.module</code>)[api/ng/function/angular.module] for more information.

 In the example below if the `ngApp` directive were not placed on the `html` element then the document would not be compiled, the `AppController` would not be instantiated and the `{{ a+b }}`